blogs

 It allows young people to link with their heritage and helps support diversity and identity in today’s society.

-Qsn.
-Could overseas styles like Kanchipuram sarees change something in American classic fashion?
+5. Could styles like Kanchipuram sarees abroad change something in American classic fashion?

-Kanchipuram sarees do encourage the mixing of cultures in clothing in the USA.
+Kanchipuram sarees abroad do encourage the mixing of cultures in clothing in the USA.